WeAreFairphone/flashable-zips/README.md

 | ---------- | -------------- |
 | [GitHub](https://github.com/WeAreFairphone/flashable-zip_unroot) | [Download](https://github.com/WeAreFairphone/flashable-zip_unroot/releases/latest) |

 Unroot Android.
-This was created originally as a clean way to unroot Fairphone 2 [Open OS](http://code.fairphone.com/projects/fp-osos/index.html#id2), that comes prerooted and with TWRP.
+This was created originally as a clean way to unroot Fairphone 2 [Open OS](http://code.fairphone.com/projects/fp-osos/index.html#id2) 5.1, that came prerooted and with TWRP.

 Removes `bin/su` and `xbin/su` binaries from `/system`, and some other configuration files if they exist.
 Unrooting is needed to pass SafetyNet requirements for some apps.
 [Guide](https://forum.fairphone.com/t/pencil2-how-to-install-any-app-on-fp-open-os-for-beginners-and-experts/22516) and [motivation behind](https://forum.fairphone.com/t/how-to-be-able-to-install-and-use-any-app-on-fp-open-os-experimental/22327/34?u=roboe).